entityc/entity-compiler/docs/emc/EMC_domain.md

 #### `MTDERelationship relationshipToEntityTagged(String tag)`

 Returns the first found domain relationship of this domain entity that is tagged with the specified tag.
-Although it is possible to have more than one, this method is used when expecting just one by nature of the tag
+Although it is possible to have more than one, this method is used when expecting just one by nature of the tag.

 | Parameter | Description |
 |-----|-----|